Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding

 We consider two popular families of compression, namely, knowledge distillation and model pruning.

-\textbf{Knowledge Distillation}: The objective here is to train a small size model by mimicking the behavior of the larger teacher model using knowledge distillation~\cite{hinton2015distilling}.
-We focus on task-agnostic distillation in this work.
+\textbf{Knowledge Distillation}: The objective here is to train a small-size model by mimicking the behavior of the larger teacher model using knowledge distillation~\cite{hinton2015distilling}.
+In this work, we focus on task-agnostic distillation.
 In particular, we consider DistilBERT~\cite{sanh2019distilbert} and MiniLM~\cite{wang2020minilm} distilled from BERT-base.
-For a fair comparison, we select compressed models with similar capacities ($66 MM$ parameters in this work)\footnote{For a fair comparison, we do not compare with TinyBERT~\cite{jiao2019tinybert} and MobileBERT~\cite{sun2020mobilebert}, since TinyBERT is fine-tuned with data augmentation on NLU tasks, and MobileBERT is distilled from BERT-large rather than BERT-base.}.
+For a fair comparison, we select compressed models with similar capacities ($66M$ parameters in this work).
 In order to evaluate the impact of compression techniques on model robustness, we also consider similar capacity smaller models without using knowledge distillation.
 These are obtained via simple truncation where we retain the first $6$ layers of the large model, and via pre-training a smaller $6$-layer model from scratch.

-\textbf{Iterative Magnitude Pruning}: This is an unstructured, task-specific pruning method~\cite{sanh2020movement}.
+\textbf{Iterative Magnitude Pruning}: This is a task-specific unstructured pruning method~\cite{sanh2020movement}.
 During the fine-tuning process for each downstream task, the weights with the lowest magnitude are removed until the pruned model reaches the target sparsity.
-Note that we utilize standard pruning technique, rather than the LTH-based pruning (lottery ticket hypothesis) that uses re-winding~\cite{chen2020lottery}.
-We also consider different pruning ratio to obtain pruned models with different levels of sparsity.
+Note that we utilize the standard pruning technique, rather than the LTH-based pruning (lottery ticket hypothesis) that uses re-winding~\cite{chen2020lottery}.
+We also consider different pruning ratios to obtain pruned models with different levels of sparsity.